USS Seminole (AT-65)

 Sinking History

-On October 25, 1942, while unloading personnel, equipment and gasoline off Guadalcanal, Seminole and the patrol craft YP-284 sighted three Japanese destroyers.
-They attempted to escape to the east, both ships were soon attacked and sunk.
-One member of Seminole's crew was lost with her.
+On October 25, 1942 while unloading personnel, equipment and gasoline off Guadalcanal, Seminole and USS YP-284 spot three Japanese destroyers Akatsuki, Ikazuchi, and Shiratsuyu.
+Both vessels attempted to escape eastward but were both attacked and sunk off the north coast of Guadalcanal into Iron Bottom Sound.
+One member of the crew was lost in the sinking.

 Contribute Information